 Super crunch, extra large cluster cinnamon raisin paleo granola.
-This lower-carb granola recipe features nuts, seeds, almond butter, and pure maple syrup for a super nutritious breakfast or snack!
+This vegan, grain-free granola recipe features nuts, seeds, almond butter, and pure maple syrup for a super nutritious breakfast or snack!

 And the crunch.